thorpej/CoPicoVision/README.md

 by the AY-3-8910 SGM sound chip).
 This is achieved by using a 14.31818 MHz oscillator which feeds a 74HCT161 binary counter that divides the input frequency by 4 and 8.
+* Changed U102 from TO-92-3 package to an SOT-23 surface-mount package.

 ### Rev 2.1